gama-platform/gama-platform.github.io/wiki/Statements.md

   * `init` (any type): the init value
   * `max` (any type): the maximum value
   * `min` (any type): the minimum value
+  * `on_change` (any type): Provides a block of statements that will be executed whenever the value of the parameter changes
+  * `slider` (boolean): Whether or not to display a slider for entering an int or float value.
+Default is true when max and min values are defined, false otherwise.
+If no max or min value is defined, setting this facet to true will have no effect
   * `step` (float): the increment step (mainly used in batch mode to express the variation step between simulation)
   * `type` (a datatype identifier): the variable type
   * `unit` (a label): the variable unit